DavidKk/vercel-file-fusion/README.md

 ## Features

 - Batch compress files.
-- Batch encrypt and decrypt files.
+- Batch encrypt/decrypt files.
 - Batch rename files.
-- Extract and optimize invoice information from PDF files.
+- Reimbursement tool.
+- Audio file metadata embedding tool.
-- Supports Vercel deployment, simple and quick to go live.
+- Support Vercel deployment for quick and easy online access.

 ## Notes

 - **Local Processing**: All file processing operations are done locally and will not be uploaded to the server.
-- **Data Security**: Ensure the security of files and data, and do not leak user privacy.
+- **Data Security**: Ensure the security of files and data, and will not leak user privacy.

-## PDF Invoice Optimizer
+## Reimbursement Tool

-This tool analyzes the amounts from PDF electronic invoices and applies an algorithm to determine the optimal combination of invoices for reimbursement.
-It efficiently identifies the most suitable invoice set based on the input amount, ensuring the best possible match for expense reporting.
+This tool analyzes the amounts in PDF electronic invoices and applies algorithms to determine the best combination of reimbursement invoices.
+It can efficiently identify the most suitable set of invoices based on the input amount, ensuring the best match for reimbursement.

+## Audio Metadata Embedding Tool

+This tool is used to embed metadata into FLAC audio files.
+Currently, it only supports embedding lyrics and FLAC files.
+Please ensure the lyrics file name matches the audio file name.

+## Audio File Metadata Embedding Tool

+This tool is used to embed metadata into FLAC audio files.
+Currently, it supports embedding lyrics and cover images.
+Please ensure the lyrics file name matches the audio file name, and the cover image file is located in the same directory.